Giant panda: In captivity

-Zoos

-Pandas have been kept in zoos as early as the Western Han Dynasty in China, where the writer Sima Xiangru noted that the panda was the most treasured animal in the emperor's garden of exotic animals in the capital Chang'an (present Xi'an).
-Not until the 1950s were pandas again recorded to have been exhibited in China's zoos.

-Chi Chi at the London Zoo became very popular.
-This influenced the World Wildlife Fund to use a panda as its symbol.

-A 2006 New York Times article outlined the economics of keeping pandas, which costs five times more than keeping the next most expensive animal, an elephant.
-American zoos generally pay the Chinese government $1 million a year in fees, as part of a typical ten-year contract.
-San Diego's contract with China was to expire in 2008, but got a five-year extension at about half of the previous yearly cost.
-The last contract, with the Memphis Zoo in Memphis, Tennessee, ended in 2013.
+In the 2020s, certain "celebrity pandas" have gained a cult following amongst internet users, with dedicated fan accounts existing to keep tabs on the animals.
+Known as "giant panda fever" or "panda-monium", individual pandas are known to get billions of views and engagements on social media, as well as product lines specifically emulating them.
+At Chengdu Research Base of Giant Panda Breeding, certain of these "celebrity pandas" are known to garner hours-long lines specifically to see them.

 Conservation

-The giant panda is a vulnerable species, threatened by continued habitat loss and habitat fragmentation, and by a very low birthrate, both in the wild and in captivity.
-Its range is currently confined to a small portion on the western edge of its historical range, which stretched through southern and eastern China, northern Myanmar, and northern Vietnam.
+The giant panda is a vulnerable species, threatened by continued habitat destruction and habitat fragmentation, and by a very low birthrate, both in the wild and in captivity.
+Its range is confined to a small portion on the western edge of its historical range, which stretched through southern and eastern China, northern Myanmar, and northern Vietnam.
+The species is scattered into more than 30 subpopulations of relatively few animals.
+Building of roads and human settlement near panda habitat, result in population declines.
+Diseases from domesticated pets and livestock is another threat.
+By 2100, it is estimated that the distribution of the giant panda will shrink by up to 100%, mainly due to the effects of climate change.
+The giant panda is listed on CITES Appendix I, meaning trade of its parts is prohibited and that it requires this protection to avoid extinction.
+It has been protected by China's 1988 Wildlife Conservation Law.

 The giant panda has been a target of poaching by locals since ancient times and by foreigners since it was introduced to the West.
 Starting in the 1930s, foreigners were unable to poach giant pandas in China because of the Second Sino-Japanese War and the Chinese Civil War, but pandas remained a source of soft furs for the locals.
 The population boom in China after 1949 created stress on the pandas' habitat and the subsequent famines led to the increased hunting of wildlife, including pandas.
-During the Cultural Revolution, all studies and conservation activities on the pandas were stopped.
 After the Chinese economic reform, demand for panda skins from Hong Kong and Japan led to illegal poaching for the black market, acts generally ignored by the local officials at the time.
 In 1963, the PRC government set up Wolong National Nature Reserve to save the declining panda population.
-However, few advances in the conservation of pandas were made at the time, owing to inexperience and insufficient knowledge of ecology.
-Many believed the best way to save the pandas was to cage them.
-Because of the destruction of their natural habitat, along with segregation caused by caging, reproduction of wild pandas was severely limited.
-In the 1990s, however, several laws (including gun control and the removal of resident humans from the reserves) helped their chances of survival.
-With these renewed efforts and improved conservation methods, wild pandas have started to increase in numbers in some areas, though they still are classified as a rare species.